roc-lang/roc/editor/editor-ideas.md

         * Show edit history for this function.
     * Mozilla DeepSpeech model runs fast, works pretty well for actions but would need additional training for code input.
     Possible to reuse [Mozilla common voice](https://github.com/common-voice/common-voice) for creating more "spoken code" data.
+* Detect deviation of best practices, example case: alert developer when they are defining a color inline (rgb(30,30,30)) while all colors have been previously imported from a single file.
+See also [Codota](https://www.codota.com).

 ## Testing